 Located in the Bream Head Scenic Reserve.
 The track starts from the Urquharts Bay Rd car park.

 - Do not interfere with pest traps.

-- To minimise disturbance to the area, and out of respect to local iwi and their ancestors, keep to the marked tracks.
+- To minimise disturbance to the area and out of respect to local iwi and their ancestors, keep to the marked tracks.

-- Be careful of tree roots protruding onto the track.
+- Be careful of protruding tree roots.

-- The rocky outcrops have steep drop offs.
+- The rocky outcrops have steep drop-offs.
 Children should be well supervised.